nus-cs2103-AY2425S1/ip/docs/README.md

 >
 >   e.g. In `add todo {TASK_DESCRIPTION}`, `{TASK_DESCRIPTION}` refers to a parameter.
 >
-> - For commands which takes in multiple parameters, e.g.`add deadline`, separate the parameters with a `/` when typing it in the Juno chatbot user interface.
+> - For commands which take in multiple parameters, e.g.`add deadline`, separate the parameters with a `/` when typing it in the Juno chatbot user interface.
 >
 > - For commands that do not take in any parameters, e.g. `list`, please ensure that the command is used exactly as shown in the feature list.